springuistics/Online_Summary_Checker/README.md

 # Online_Summary_Checker
 Simple web-based appli designed to check how much of a source text is used in a summary and give advice to students.

 It currently requires dumbNLP.js, which can be obtained from the creator, Ryan Spring, or pulled from his website (springsenglish.online).
+A live version demo can be found at: https://springsenglish.online/summary/summary.html

 This code was created specifically for the Tohoku University English curriculum, with chapter 4 of the textbook "Pathways to Academic English" in mind.